Rajpratik71/linux-manPages/pdftotext.md

               Specifies the height of crop area in pixels (default is 0)

        -layout
               Maintain (as best as possible) the original physical layout of the text.
 The default is to ´undo' physical layout (columns, hyphenation, etc.) and output the text in reading order.

        -fixed number
-              Assume fixed-pitch (or tabular) text, with the specified  char‐ acter width (in points).
+              Assume fixed-pitch (or tabular) text, with the specified character width (in points).
 This forces physical layout mode.

        -raw   Keep the text in content stream order.
 This is a hack which often "undoes" column formatting, etc.  Use of raw mode is no longer recommended.

        -htmlmeta
               Generate a simple HTML file, including the meta information.
 This simply wraps the text in <pre> and </pre> and prepends the meta headers.

        -bbox  Generate an XHTML file containing bounding box information for each word in the file.

        -bbox-layout
               Generate an XHTML file containing bounding box information for each block, line, and word in the file.

        -enc encoding-name
               Sets the encoding to use for text output.
 This defaults to "UTF-8".

        -listenc
               Lits the available encodings